mozilla/extension-workshop/src/content/documentation/enterprise/enterprise-development.md

 # Enterprise development

-As an extension developer, you might may want to customize your add-on via policy or modify its behavior when installed in an enterprise.
+As an extension developer, you may want to customize your add-on via policy or modify its behavior when installed in an enterprise.

 {% endcapture %}
 {% include modules/page-hero.liquid,